SudoMaker/RetroWave/README.md

 Authentic sounds from vintage sound chips, on modern hardware!

 ## Introduction
-RetroWave is **originally** a hardware sound board series that uses vintage sound chips and works with modern hardware.
+RetroWave is a hardware sound board series that uses vintage sound chips and works with modern hardware.

 They **were** in shape of Raspberry HATs, stackable, hackable, can be used on tiny single board computers like the Raspberry Pi / Jetson Nano, and modern desktop computer with USB ports.